bismuthfoundation/Hack-with-BIS/01-Concepts/Interacting.md

 ## Json-rpc server

 An extra layer that tries to mimic bitcoind json-rpc interface and commands.
-Most of the commands needed by a wallet or exchange are implemnted.
+Most of the commands needed by a wallet or exchange are implemented.
 Useful for compatibility, still the direct API is prefered for from scratch dev.

 https://github.com/EggPool/BismuthRPC